XuebinZhaoZXB/pysurf96/README.md

 # PySurf96

 This is a fork of [https://github.com/inlab-geo/pysurf96](https://github.com/inlab-geo/pysurf96) (originally from [https://github.com/miili/pysurf96](https://github.com/miili/pysurf96)).
-I have slightly changed the original rep, so that it is better fitted to Monte Carlo and variational surface wave inversion.
+I have slightly changed the original repository, so that it is better fitted to the Monte Carlo and variational surface wave inversion.

 Below is the original version of **PySurf96**.